-In summary, for the surface meteorological variables, we find that:
+In summary, for the meteorological variables analyzed in this study, we find that:

-- Overall, v250 is the most accurate and precipitation is poorly estimated among all variables for both wave-5 and wave-7 events - Prescribing soil moisture does not add much improvement, for the anomalies in t2m and prcp.
-In the case of v250 and mslp, it even made the representation of wave-5 and wave-7 events worse.
-This is likely due to model tuning issues. - Nudging the upper-level atmosphere indicates that this is the prime origin of surface anomaly biases.
-We observe significant improvements from AISI in AISF runs and AFSI runs across all models and all variables.
+- Overall, v250 is the accurately represented and precipitation has the largest biases for both wave-5 and wave-7 events. - Prescribing soil moisture does not improve the representation of surface anomalies in t2m and prep. - Nudging the upper-level atmosphere indicates that this is likely the prime origin of surface anomaly biases.
+We observe significant improvements from AISI and AISF runs to AFSI runs across all models and all variables.

-The bias in model surface imprints for amplified wave events mainly originates from smaller biases in the atmospheric circulation component of the model for the mid latitudes.
-The soil moisture feedback also explains some bias but this is minor compared to the atmospheric part.
+We conclude that the relatively pronounced bias in the surface anomalies for amplified wave events, mainly originates from smaller biases in the upper-level atmospheric circulation.
 Our study suggests that climate models can be used to study present and future wave characteristics, but that care should be taken when analyzing the associated surface extremes.